gevans3000/wp-plugin/README.md

 5. **Code Style**: Follow WordPress coding standards throughout
 6. **File Size**: Keep files under 500 lines; refactor if approaching this limit
 7. **Task Tracking**: Update TASKS.md when completing tasks or discovering new ones
+8. **Human Testing**: After each 3-commit cycle, the plugin must be tested by a human in a WordPress environment before development can continue

 ## Session Documentation Template